 Canadians of all ages are noted for their enthusiastic consumption of online videos.
-Our Social Media Use in Canada report reveals that 72 percent of Millennials, 67 percent of GenX and 50 percent of Baby Boomers on YouTube.
-Sixteen percent of Canadians follow businesses on YouTube, with many more finding companies at random as they search the network or discovering products through their favourite influencers.
+Our Social Media Use in Canada report reveals that 72 percent of Millennials, 67 percent of GenX and 50 percent of Baby Boomers are on YouTube.
+Sixteen percent of Canadians follow businesses on YouTube.
+Many more find companies at random as they search the network, or discover products through their favourite YouTube influencers.

 Yet video production is one of the most cited marketing challenges in this country, to a point where many businesses avoid it altogether.
 At this point in Canada’s digital evolution, there are more pressing matters.
 Almost half of businesses in this country don’t have a website, let alone advanced functionality or an online marketing strategy.

 Video can become a critical part of online promotion, especially when used as part of a proven marketing strategy that includes digital sales funnels.
 Leadpages offers plenty of funnel functionality for small businesses on a tight budget.
 You can also improve engagement and sales conversions, along with cutting customer support costs with visual FAQs.

 There is a misconception of how difficult and expensive video production can be.
 The truth is, making videos can be as simple or as complicated as you want it to be, and you can spend as little or as much as you want on making the video itself.
 Solopreneurs use it all the time and most of them don’t have anything resembling a production team.
 They invest in basic equipment, use readily-available software that’s designed for non-techie use, and get it done.
 Small or home-based businesses can do the same.

 Searching for information about video marketing brings so many scattered and confusing results, it’s little wonder that people decide it’s too complicated to bother with.
 That’s why we’ve kept it simple here, providing the basic steps you need to start taking advantage of this powerful tool.
 You can go as far as you like with it or keep it basic, but you have to get started.